 Learn What to Do With RSUs on Form W-2

-This past tax season I was really frustrated.
-Here I was, sitting at the computer, with a stack of tax documents to enter to my professional-grade tax software.
-I was putting in a client's W-2.
-Everything goes along just fine until I come to box 14.
+This past tax season, I was really frustrated.
+There I was, sitting at my computer, with a stack of client tax documents whose data I needed to enter using my professional-grade tax software.
+I was entering the information from a client's W-2 and reached box 14.
 That's where the employer's payroll service puts in all manner of "other" information.
-This particular W-2 has a numerical figure next to the letters RSU.
-I knew RSU meant restricted stock units.
-But for the life of me, I didn't remember how to get that RSU information from the W-2 onto the tax return.
+This particular W-2 had a numerical figure next to the letters RSU.
+I knew RSU meant restricted stock units but, for the life of me, I could not remember how to get that RSU information from the W-2 onto the tax return.

 Do I need to enter something in the W-2 section of my tax program?
 Do I need to enter this information somewhere else on the tax return?

 I researched the treatment of RSUs and Box 14 and below are my findings.
 They should help you if you face a similar problem.

 The Amount Stated in Box 14 for RSUs Is Already Included in Box 1 Wages.

 For example, if we have $234,567 reported in Box 1 as wages and $12,345 reported in Box 14 labeled as RSUs, then, the $12,345 is already included in the $234,567 amount.